 - Kingscote – this is a smaller home, but is one of my favorites.
 It’s located on Bellevue Avenue.

-- Chepstow – an Italian-style home that is located on Narragansett Avenue
+- Chepstow – an Italian-style home that is located on Narragansett Avenue.
+It’s one of the newer properties operated by the Preservation Society.

-If you have extra time in the Newport RI area, I’d recommend driving down to Portsmouth, RI to Green Animals.
+If you have extra time in the Newport RI area, I’d recommend driving down to Portsmouth, RI to Green Animals Topiary Garden.
 It’s always been one of my favorite places in the area, and it’s so unique.

 If you choose the visit the Newport Mansions, I’d recommend the following tips: